 -

-A package courier was injured in a traffic accident during his round.
-The employer had to reimburse, through insurance, the loss of income and rehabilitation costs.
+A parcel delivery driver was injured in a traffic accident during their route.
+The employer had to – through the insurance – compensate the loss of income and rehabilitation costs.

 -